 What is After-Call Work (ACW)?

 In the contact center industry, the acronym ACW stands for after-call work.
 As the name suggests, after-call work (also known as post-call processing) is the work a call center agent puts in after they complete a customer conversation.
-While completing these tasks, the agent’s status remains “busy” or “not available”.
+While completing these tasks, the agent’s status remains “busy” or “unavailable.”

 ACW includes tasks like:

-- Adding notes from the call (customer complaints, sentiments, etc.)
+- Adding notes from the call, such as customer complaints, sentiments, or other relevant information.